-In the first of our 3 part series we set the stage for the importance of website content in the context of the buyer’s journey.
-Understanding the buyer’s journey is extremely important yet highly undervalued.
-When utilized properly the buyer’s journey provides the framework for what content to create and where it should be placed.
-The buyer’s journey also provides guidance on a range of other aspects to on-site and off-site content development.
+In the first of our 2-part series, we set the stage by explaining why considering the buyer’s journey is important to website content.
+Reaching buyers at every stage of the purchasing process is an undervalued element of website design.
+When utilized properly, the buyer’s journey provides the framework for what content to create and where it should be placed.

 The Buyer’s Journey & Why It Matters?

-The first question posed to Kevin Shayne, Director of Marketing with NetSource Technologies, is “What is the Buyer’s Journey and Why Does It Matter”.
-He explains both the immediate and broader aspects of the buyer’s journey.
-He emphasizes how knowledge of the buyer’s journey allows your messaging to align with prospects.
-Without this model, companies typically are working off intuition.
-That can be fine with very small organizations however to deliver a consistent and high-quality customer experience requires a cohesive business communications model.
+The first question posed to Kevin Shayne, Director of Marketing with NetSource Technologies, is “What is the Buyer’s Journey and Why Does It Matter?”.
+He explains both the immediate and broader implications of the buyer’s journey.
+He emphasizes how understanding the buyer’s journey allows your messaging to align with prospects.
+Without this model, companies tend to play a guessing game with reaching customers.
+Sometimes very small organizations can still find success that way, but to deliver a consistent and high-quality customer experience, you’ll need a much more cohesive business communications model.

 How Does SEO relate to the Buyer’s Journey?

-Kevin discusses the relationship between SEO and the buyer’s journey.
-Ranking near the top 10-20 consistently for many niche keywords is about the best a SMBs can expect these days.
-This is causing many to return or look to advertising.
-No matter your approach, the most effective process to adhere to is understanding how keyword phrases relate directly to the buyer’s journey.
-This is done by providing insight into where prospects are in their buying process.
+Kevin discusses the relationship between search engine optimization and the buyer’s journey.
+SMBs want to rank in the top 10-20 consistently for many niche keywords in web searches.
+The most effective approach is to understand how keyword phrases relate directly to the buyer’s journey.
+What words will different buyers be searching for at the different points of their buying process?
 Thoughtfully developed content allows you to address prospects’ challenges, concerns, and issues no matter what their focus.